A Short-film project about how our parents raised us to be adults, while they were still children inside.

 SYMBOLISM

-The applause, both from the fantasy kingdom and from the parents in reality, represents the emotional validation these siblings seek, and it drives them into their confrontation.
-Each kid and his warrior depiction selfishly want all the attention and love for themselves.
-They daydream about it in their fantasy, but they only achieve it in reality after they embrace each other, as brother and sister.
+The applause, both from the fantasy kingdom and the parents in reality, represents the emotional validation these siblings seek.
+It drives them into their confrontation.
+Each kid and their warrior depiction selfishly want all the attention and love for themselves.
+They daydream about it in their fantasy, but they would only make it true if they embraced each other as brother and sister.

 The rainbow represents their egos.
-One character is right-handed and the other is left-handed, each has a side of the rainbow.
-We won´t see the full rainbow arc until they learn the value of letting go of their differences, in order to grow together and belong to something bigger than themselves.
+One character is right-handed, the other is left-handed, and each has a side of the rainbow.
+We won´t see the complete rainbow arc until they learn the value of their differences, growing together, and belonging to something bigger than themselves.

-The swords represent the tools that our parents give us to face challenges in life.
-Even if we are raised and educated in the same family and school, we´ll have a different way to absorb, understand and use what we learn.
+The swords represent the tools our parents give us to face challenges in life.
+Even if we are raised and educated in the same family and school, we´ll have a different way to absorb, understand, and use what we learn.

 ART DIRECTION

 In the fantasy sequences, the shots should feel handcrafted.
-The idea behind this is to keep a childly playfulness and freedom to it.
-Layout-wise, the camera would never be absolutely still, keeping a bit of a hand-held feel.
-We are inviting the audience to be those rough warriors, so the camera has to convey that.
-Small zooms, pans, or motion blurs, would be short and quick, rough, but never change dramatically the framing or composition.
+The idea is to keep a childly playfulness and freedom.
+Layout-wise, the camera would never be still.
+We'd keep a bit of a hand-held feel.
+We are inviting the audience to be those two rough warriors.
+The camera has to convey that.
+Small zooms, pans, or motion blurs....
+They'd be short and quick but never change dramatically the framing or composition.
 Reframing would come from editing.
 We´d animate on threes or even fours where needed, accentuating this measured organic imperfection.
 There would be a final compositing pass to enhance production values with DOF and lens flares.
-Smoke, fire, water (river and waterfall), would be designed and animated as simple graphical cycles.
+Smoke, fire, and water (river and waterfall) would be designed and animated as simple graphical cycles.
 On the other hand, the heavy VFX for the emotionally driven effects, which is the rainbow´s magic from the swords and laser guns, would break the style and be realistic.

 In the parent´s futuristic sequence, the shapes are more geometrical due to their adult perspective.
-Adults are less free to create raw fantasy worlds and they use what they remember; so visually it would feel funny in an old fashioned low-poly sense of design and animation, but still cool.
+Adults are less free to create raw fantasy worlds.
+They use what they remember.
+Visually it should feel funny in an old-fashioned low-poly sense of design and animation, but still cool.

 MUSIC & SOUND